oatlog/oatlog/doc/planning_report/main.typ

 fn add(i64, i64) -> i64;
 ```

-This is essentially a (practically) infinite table, or non-partial Function that is only indexed on
+This is essentially a (practically) infinite table, a non-partial Function indexed on only
 the two inputs.
 But what happens if we allow adding more indexes, such as an index for finding one
 of the arguments given the result and one of the arguments?